 The first thing that needs to be done is to assemble all information available concerning your debts.
-I have attached a set of worksheets to this Guide to help you assemble this information.
-Fill them out as best you can and then call us to set up a free half hour consultation where we will review your financial situation and determine what bankruptcy option might be best for you.
+I have attached a set of worksheets at the end of this Guide to help you assemble this information.
+Fill them out as best you can and then call us to set up a free initial consultation where we will review your financial situation and determine what bankruptcy option is best for you.